 $150 for 6 weeks

-Want to be notified when new classes are added or registration links are added?
+Want to be notified when new classes are added?
 Subscribe to our notification list below.

 This class is one of a kind and very rare!

-Snake avoidance training using positive reinforcement methods is a rare find.
-No shock collars are needed and there’s no need to repeat the class or go back for a booster shock.
+Snake avoidance training using positive reinforcement methods is a pinnacle of Training to a T. No shock collars are needed and there’s no need to repeat the class or go back for a booster shock.
 In fact, this class doesn’t focus on fear or pain at all.
 You will learn how to train each foundational behavior in this class, so no prior training is required.
 From there, we will take those behaviors to the next level and learn how to transition them into the outdoors and onto the trail.
 At the end of the six week course, you and your dog will have the knowledge needed to continue training and perfecting rattlesnake avoidance without ever shocking your dog.
 When available, the final class includes training with a live, humanely sourced, rattlesnake.

 Build trust and a deeper bond with your dog by teaching them snake avoidance training and what to do when they encounter a rattlesnake.
 No more shocking them to create fear.
 And the best part is, you and your dog will have fun learning!

 $150 dollars for a 6-week course (Each additional dog for the same owner is $10*.
 If you have more than 2 dogs, please email us before registering).
-Each class will range from 45 minutes to 1 hour, with a couple being 90 minutes.
-We will meet once a week and you will have plenty of support along the way.
+Each class will range from 45 minutes to 90 minutes, depending on the number of dog/human teams in class.
+We will meet once a week and you will have plenty of support available along the way.

 Scent articles will be provided.
 You will need to provide your own lifelike, yet fake, rattlesnake for training outside of class (about $30), a dog bed/mat, and a long leash or rope.

 Join us as we create a community of dogs and dog lovers who use positive reinforcement for snake avoidance training!